lightning/bolts/02-peer-protocol.md

 Thus each update traverses through the following states:

-1. Pending on the receiver
+1. Pending on the receiver.
 2. In the receiver's latest commitment transaction,
 3. ... and the receiver's previous commitment transaction has been revoked, and the HTLC is pending on the sender.
-4. ... and in the sender's latest commitment transaction
+4. ... and in the sender's latest commitment transaction.
-5. ... and the sender's previous commitment transaction has been revoked
+5. ... and the sender's previous commitment transaction has been revoked.

 As the two nodes' updates are independent, the two commitment transactions may be out of sync indefinitely.
 This is not concerning: